 Plotting to create such wars on the continent of Eurasia had not been new to the British Empire.
-It was the Anglo-Dutch Liberals' orchestration of the so-called Seven Years'
+It was the Anglo-Dutch Liberals' orchestration of the so-called Seven Years' War against Britain's intended pawn, Frederick the Great's Prussia, which had so weakened the nations of continental Europe that the British East India Company was able to establish virtual imperial

-U.S. Industrial Belt, Decline in Manufacturing Workers as Percent of Workforce, by County, 1975-2000
+U.S. Industrial Belt, Decline in Manufacturing Workers as Percent of Workforce, by County, 1975-2000 power at the February 1763 Treaty of Paris.